 The combination of cutting or avoiding expenses overall and delaying payment as long as possible reduces demands on cash.
 Strategies to reduce cost include the following:

 - Repair Capital Equipment; Don't Replace It.
 Save money by having a regular maintenance program, using reconditioned replacement parts from third-party suppliers (rather than factory parts), and contracting with a local repair facility to handle jobs too big or complex for in-house personnel.

 - Buy Used Equipment.
 Used equipment in good condition is generally just as good as a new piece of machinery.
 Search local advertisements and auctions in your area, specifically looking for companies whose assets have been foreclosed and are being sold by a lender.
 You may be able to buy quality used equipment for savings up to 80% without a comparable degradation of capability.

 - Delay Product Upgrades Until Absolutely Necessary.
 Delay product upgrades and consider open-source software, which is generally free or available for a small donation.
 Any software you use should have a focus on safety and security, which should always come first for any business.

-- Automated accounts payables helps businesses keep track of bills due with automatic notifications.
-Receive invoices on your phone and pay them with a click similar to how Bill.com works!
+- Automated accounts payable helps businesses keep track of bills due with automatic notifications.
+Receive invoices on your phone and pay them with a click, which is similar to how Bill.com works!

 Small business owners usually learn two principles early in the life of their companies.
 "Cash is king" refers to the importance of cash in any company, and the Golden Rule - "He who has the gold makes the rules" - the validity of which is apparent to anyone who's gone hat-in-hand to a lender.
 Building and keeping an adequate stockpile of cash provides maximum opportunity and flexibility to any business while enabling its owners to sleep soundly at night.